-Serbian-Russian summer youth camp closed after public outcry
+Knives and guns: Serb-Russian youth camp closed after outcry

 - Former US security leaders blast Trump for yanking clearance VIEW

+The organizers of the “Patriotic Youth” camp claim its intention is to teach children self-defense skills, first aid and develop traditional Serb-Russian friendship.

+“When we see children in military uniforms, when we see that military drill that they pass through, it is clear this is not the Boy Scouts, but an ideological indoctrination,” Isidora Stakic of the Belgrade Center for Security Policy was quoted as saying by N1 television.

-Serbia, which formally wants to join the European Union, has been under strong Russian pressure to shelve its pro-Western course.
+Serbia, which formally wants to join the European Union, has been under strong Russian propaganda pressure to shelve its pro-Western course.

+Serbia, which remains the only Russian ally in the Balkans, has refused to join Western sanctions against the Kremlin over its role in fighting in eastern Ukraine.
+Serbia has also been developing close military ties with Moscow.